fbpx

 The Retention Gap: Why Single-Channel Loyalty is a Liability

-The numbers are blunt.
-According to research from Invesp and Aberdeen Group, companies with strong omnichannel customer engagement strategies retain an average of 89% of their customers — compared to just 33% for brands operating in silos.
-That's not a gap.
-That's a chasm.
+The data is compelling.
+Invesp and Aberdeen Group report that brands with robust omnichannel customer engagement strategies retain about 89% of their customers, compared to just 33% for those using single channels.
+This isn't merely a gap; it's a chasm.

 The 4 Pillars of Omnichannel Customer Engagement